microsoft/FMU-bonsai-connector/samples/vanDerPol/README.md

 | ------------------- | -------------------- | -------- |
 | x0_adjust           | [-0.2 ...
 0.2]       | Adjustment on first direction of Van der Pol system. |

+In this Bonsai theoretical approach to the Van der Pol problem, it is assumed that we can perform small perturbations in only one of the directions (in x0).
+The goal of the brain will be minimizing the oscillation as much as possible, adjusting to variable configuration parameters (see section bellow).

 ## Configuration Parameters

 | State               | Range                | Notes    |
 | ------------------- | -------------------- | -------- |
 | mu                  | [0.5 ...
 4]          | Oscillation parameter. |

+This parameter will change the response of x1 to x0.
+Changing this parameter during training should further ensure we generalize to different scenarios (avoiding overfitting).

 ## Setting up: Installation & Bonsai configuration